Dependent Directed Wiring Diagrams for Composing Instantaneous Systems

 This open stock-flow diagram has four in ports corresponding to contacts per unit time ($c$), per contact likelihood of infection ($\beta$), mean duration of infectiousness ($\tau$), and rate of waning of immunity ($\omega$).
 It has five variables corresponding to force of infection ($f$), the fractional prevalence of infection ($p$), infection ($i$), recovery ($r$), and waning immunity ($w$).
 It has one sum variable corresponding to the total population ($T$).
 And it has one out port which outputs the infection.

 Links (shown in blue) depict the dependencies between the variables and other components.
+For example, referring back to \Cref{definition:opensf}, one can observe a variable link from $f$ to $i$, an input link from $\tau$ to $r$, and a stock link from infective to $p$.
 The assignment of each flow to the variable that defines its rate is shown in red.
 To define the auxiliary function it suffices to give for each variable, a function of the components to which it is linked, which we do as follows: (1) The force of infection is the product of the contact per unit time, per contact likelihood, and fractional prevalence.
 (2) The fractional prevalence is the infective population divided by the total population.
 (3) The infection is the product of the susceptible population with the force of infection.
 (4) The recovery is the product of the infective population with the mean duration of infectiousness.
 (5) The waning of immunity is the product of the recovered population with the waning immunity.
 In summary,

 Note that we do not give a function for the sum variable representing the total population, because it will be computed as the sum of the stocks to which it is linked.

 The interface for this stock-flow diagram tracks that the single output depends on the first two inputs.